 As mentioned above, the full menus for all the signature restaurants are available online, with pricing information.
 There is substantial variation, but expect to pay in the ballpark of $15-20 each for a Signature appetizer or dessert and in the ballpark of $40-55 for a Signature entree.
 Alcohol is extra.

-Victoria & Albert’s, the best of the best, costs more than this, as do some special experiences such as the Signature Celebration Package at Cinderella’s Royal Table or the Dine with an Imagineer program at Citricos.
+Victoria & Albert’s, the best of the best, costs more than this, as do some special experiences at other restaurants.

 I like fine food, but I don’t have that kind of budget.
 Is there any way to do this cheaper?

 Some of the restaurants offer a lunch menu that includes less expensive items.
 Also be aware that what you order can have a huge impact on the overall cost of your meal.
-For example, the dinner menu at The Hollywood Brown Derby includes a $49 entree (filet of beef) and a $33 entree (Bell & Evans chicken breast).
-For appetizers there you could get the $12 butternut squash soup or the $21 cheese and charcuterie board.
+For example, the dinner menu at The Hollywood Brown Derby includes a $49 entree (filet of beef) and a $33 entree (free range chicken a la king).
+For appetizers there you could get the $14 lobster bisque or the $21 cheese and charcuterie board.
 Skip dessert or avoid alcohol and you’ll also bring down your total tab.

 The service and atmosphere will be somewhat different, but the food is often equivalent.